FemiAdesola/Habit_Tracker/README.md

 - Click the day button to toggle completion.
 - Use **Tab** to focus a day button, then press **Space** or **Enter** to mark it.
+- Possibility to toggle only day before today

 ### Viewing Streaks